 Justification of Red List Category

-It is locally fairly common at 1,250-1,450 m (Schulenberg et al. 2007).
-The type-locality is a low isolated mountain ridge at 1,350 m, vegetated by a mosaic of humid montane forest and savanna-like habitat with transitional, semi-stunted forest, and edaphic stunted forest.
-The observation near Abra Patricia was at 1,450 m (B. P. Walker per T. S. Schulenberg in litt.
-1999).
+The species occurs mostly at elevations between 1,250 and 1,450 m.
+It inhabits a variety of forest habitats, including humid montane forest with tall trees of 30-35 m height, semi-stunted forest of 12 m height and edaphic stunted forest of 4 m height (Schulenberg and Kirwan 2020).
 The species favours the mid- and upper-levels of the tallest forest, in areas with a relatively closed canopy and many epiphytes, but is also seen regularly at the savanna-forest ecotone (C. Bushell in litt.
 1998).
 Birds move around in pairs, often with mixed-species flocks, feeding on invertebrates.
 Breeding is most likely to take place from May to September or October.

 Conservation Actions Underway